Paleolithic Europe: Middle Paleolithic: 300,000–50,000 BP

-Upper Paleolithic : 50,000–10,000 BP
+Upper Paleolithic: 50,000–10,000 BP

-The earliest modern human which have been directly dated are from 46,000–44,000 years ago in the Bacho Kiro cave, located in present-day Bulgaria.
+The earliest modern human remains which have been directly dated are from 46,000 to 44,000 years ago in the Bacho Kiro cave, located in present-day Bulgaria.
 They are associated with the Initial Upper Paleolithic (IUP), the earliest culture of modern humans in Europe.
-These people do not appear to have been the ancestors of later Europeans as the very few ancient DNA (aDNA) samples recovered from this period are not related later samples.
+These people do not appear to have been the ancestors of later Europeans as the very few ancient DNA (aDNA) samples recovered from this period are not related to later samples.

 Aurignacian

 The IUP was followed by the Aurignacian.
 The origins of this culture can be located in Eastern Europe, in what is now Bulgaria (proto-Aurignacian) and Hungary (first full Aurignacian).
 By 35,000 BCE, the Aurignacian culture and its technology had extended through most of Europe.
 Studies of aDNA have found an association between 35,000 year old Aurignacian remains in the Goyet Cave system in Belgium and Mesolithic hunter-gatherers in Western Europe.
 The same aDNA signature is found in the intervening period in Iberia, suggesting that the area was a refuge for hunter-gatherers at the height of the Last Glacial Maximum.